URIs

 URI Syntax

-This is just a copy of Appendix A of RFC 3986.
+Here is a copy of Appendix A of RFC 3986.
 It is the ABNF of the generic syntax for URIs.
 By generic syntax it is meant that it is a superset of all valid URIs.
 Each individual URI scheme will have its own specific grammar and restrictions on this generic syntax.

 URI = scheme ":" hier-part [ "?" query ] [ "#" fragment ]